fulong-huang/Chess_Online/README.md

 ```
     ./Client <Server IP> <Server Port> <Player Name>
 ```
-&emsp;&emsp; Not that Player Name will be striped down to 10 characters.
+&emsp;&emsp; Note that Player Name will be striped down to 10 characters.

 ***
 ## Not Working?
 Try these: